Villa d'Este

 is special

-The villa comprises both gardens and palace.
 Allocate nearly all your time exploring the gardens (the fresco-decorated palace pales by comparison).

 Organ Fountain

-Water creates musical notes as it gushes through special pipes
+Water creates musical notes as it gushes through special pipes.

 Hundred Fountains

-They line a long path
+They line a long path.

 Neptune Fountain

-Beautifully designs and strategically located
+Beautifully designed and strategically located.

 Oval Fountain

-Produces a water-theatre performance
+Produces a water-theatre performance.

 Dragon Fountain